NEW: Houthi rebels say abduction sends a message to Yemeni President

 Houthi rebels “were forced to seize Mubarak and this was an important step to cut the way of any coup attempt on the peace and transition deal,” said a statement by the rebels’ political faction, Ansarullah.

-Hadi appointed bin Mubarak premier back in October, but the rebels rejected the nomination.
+Hadi appointed bin Mubarak as premier in October, but the rebels rejected the nomination.

-A senior media adviser to the Houthi movement in Yemen, Osama Sari, told CNN that the presidential chief of staff had been detained by the Houthis as a message to the President.
+Osama Sari, senior media adviser to the Houthi movement in Yemen, said the Houthis had detained bin Mubarak as a message to the President.

-Sari added this was because the President wanted to introduce a new constitution without the approval of the Houthis.
+It was because the President wanted to introduce a new constitution without the approval of the Houthis, Sari said.

 A Yemeni official close to the presidential administration also told CNN that the presidential chief of staff had been detained by armed men linked to the Houthi tribe.